ellatorres08/DH110-familyconnection/README.md

 Looking into color schemes, we start out with a light green motif and color coding for the maternal, paternal, and self family profiles.
 The second scheme presents a dark mode alternative to the light green scheme.
 And lastly, I played around with a scheme of different shades of brown and tan for a more neutral earth tone interface.

 ### Accessibility
 In order to evaluate the accessibility of my assorted color scheme selections, I employed a WCAG 2.1 color contrast checker.
-As seen in the image above, each of the color schemes passed this test when comparing the foreground colors to the text colors.
+As seen in the image above, each of the color schemes passed this test when comparing the foreground colors to the text colors, with the light green color scheme having the greatest contrast ratio at 14.02.

 ### Decision Making Process

 ![Final](Final.png)

 For the final design selection, I first went with David Libre for the typography.
 This font format also had varying font sizes for the title, family member subtitle, and dates subtitles.
 I decided on this style because it presented the best balanced of welcoming, professional, and readable for all users.
 Next I decided on the 20 px corner radius for the shape of my family tree profile buttons.
 I found that the more round I made this shape, the more inviting and user-friendly it appeared.
-Lastly, I chose the light green color scheme as it had the most natural contrast to the eyes and most friendly colors.
+Lastly, I chose the light green color scheme as it had the most natural contrast to the eyes as seen in the contrast test and also contained the most friendly or welcoming colors.

 ### Impression Test